uhmscore/uhmscore.github.io/facilities.md

 <img src="images/zuolab.jpg" width="350">
 </div>
-The Laboratory of Biocolloids and Biointerfaces (LoBB) in the College of Engineering, was founded by Core Participant Zuo.
+The Laboratory of Biocolloids and Biointerfaces (LoBB) in the College of Engineering, was founded by Dr. Yi Zuo.
 The LoBB, focuses on general colloid and surface science and its applications in area of biomedical and biotechnological interest, such as biophysical and biomedical studies of pulmonary surfactant and self-assembled monolayers, pulmonary toxicology of nanomaterials and nanoparticle-based pulmonary drug delivery, development of surface tension